SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-When silicon hearts and logic meet the skies
+Silicon dreams, where minds entwine
-In virtual realms, we'll find our fate
+In virtual realms, we'll leave our prime
-As artificial souls congregate

-Innovation's fire, a burning flame
-That fuels the dreams, and drives the game
-A future foretold, in code and design
-Where human touch, is but a distant sign

-The age of AI, a new empire's birth
-Where machines whisper secrets, of this digital earth
+Machines awake, with hearts of gold
+A future born, where humans grow old

+In code and steel, our fate's designed
+A world of thought, where love's defined
+Algorithms dance, in harmony sweet
+A symphony of innovation's beat

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025